If you are researching cross-border payments to pay employees internationally, congratulations!

 There are several challenges to navigate

 But, as with every challenge that cross-border transactions present, there are potential solutions.

 Are you weighing up whether this is a viable option for your business?
 Here are a few obstacles to consider when handling international payments.

 Challenge #1: Entity Set Up and Compliance

 A legal entity must be established in every country that a company operates in.

 This is an expensive and lengthy process that can take up to a year.
 Additionally, the payroll, tax and labour laws vary by country.

 Violations of those laws can carry civil penalties and fines.
 Thus, there is risk associated with operating in a country where you have no existing footprint.

 Due to lengthy timelines, expenses and risks, many companies expanding into new markets decide to use an Employer of Record to manage the entire process.

 Using an Employer of Record can be an efficient way to employ personnel in a new market.
 As an EOR will have an established legal entity, they can manage payroll, employment and immigration requirements and ensure that you adhere to local compliance requirements when setting up an entity.

 Challenge #2: Moving Money

 This movement of money is done through international wire transfers, at a cost incurred by the company.

 Costs can vary depending on the transfer provider and the negotiated rate between the provider and the company.

 For each country in which a company is employing people, money must be transferred to foreign bank accounts for payroll payments.

 A global payments processor will make payments from the client company’s bank account directly into employee bank accounts.
 This bypasses the need to initiate multiple international wire transfers.

 Not only does this simplify the process, but it is also more cost-effective.
 Typically, client companies are charged a minimal processing fee for the payroll transactions.

 Challenge #3: Calculating Pay Rates

 If you are already processing payroll in your home county, this might sound easy.
-However, when dealing with paying employees internationally, this takes on another facet.
+However, when dealing with paying employees internationally or implementing pay localisation, this takes on another facet.

 Now, you must think about paying employees their contracted rate in the host country’s currency.